powerand/linear_sort/README.md

-## Sorts array of Integers in linear time
+# Sorts array of Integers in linear time

-## Yes, native C realisation in new PHP 2 times faster
+>Yes, native C realisation in new PHP 2 times faster

-## Created for algorithm demonstration and education purposes
+>Created for algorithm demonstration and education purposes

-## Author: Mr. Powerand
+***
+> Author: powerand

-## Email: artur.yudin.88@gmail.com
+> Email: artur.yudin.88@gmail.com